VictoriaClarize632/VictoriaClarize632/README.md

     <p>
     <h1>Welcome to my page!</h1>
         <h3> About Me</h3>
     <p>Hello!
-I’m Victoria Clarize Lozada, a 3rd year, BSIS student of WVVSU and budding entrepreneur.
+I’m Victoria Clarize Lozada, a 3rd year, BSIS student of WVSU and budding entrepreneur.
 I’m passionate about exploring new business opportunities and eager to share my journey with others</p>

 </body>
 </html>